mikrdgz/recharge-docs/docs/handling-products.md

 - Merchant Portal
 - Customer Portal

-## The "Product cache" versus "Products endpoint"
+## The "Product catalog" versus "Products endpoint"

-The ReCharge product cache is where data about each item in your external catalog is stored within our system.
-As a part of our turnkey integration, ReCharge pulls information such as price, variant, SKU etc. from either Shopify or BigCommerce into our product cache at the time a user creates a Product in the Control Panel.
+The ReCharge [product catalog](https://docs.google.com/document/d/1m2EV6Cq6ivEwr47NVGvxU4eVQWykqioJJlKKZ1WWOGo/edit) is where data about each item in your external catalog is stored within our system.
+With our direct integrations, ReCharge automatically pulls information such as price, variant, SKU etc. into our product catalog at the time a user creates a Product in the Merchant Portal.

+## Creating a Product

-When using the API Integration, these are the steps you should take to manually create products via the API
+You can take the following steps to create products in ReCharge.

+### Creating products manually
+You can create products manually via the [Merchant Portal](https://support.rechargepayments.com/hc/en-us/articles/360008830873-Creating-subscription-rulesets), if preferred.
+Doing so will reduce the steps your app will need to take to begin offering ReCharge subscriptions via API.

+### Creating products via API

-1. Create the product in the ReCharge product cache using the `/catalog/` endpoint
+1. Create the product in the ReCharge product catalog using the `/catalog/` endpoint.
-2. Then create the product the using our Products API, at which point defining subcription rules for that item.
+2. Then create the product using our Products API, at which point defining subcription rules for that item.

-### Creating a product in the product cache example
+### Creating a product in the product catalog example

 `POST` to `https://api.rechargeapps.com/catalog/products`